groundy

 Public benefit corporation status is not a strong guarantee of mission adherence.
 Unlike nonprofits, PBCs have no independent charitable enforcement mechanism.
 Directors must consider stakeholder interests beyond shareholders, but the standard for “consideration” is vague and courts have rarely intervened in PBC governance disputes.

-The practical question is not whether OpenAI Group PBC is legally required to pursue its mission—it is—but whether the Foundation board will enforce that requirement when doing so is expensive.
+The practical question is not whether OpenAI Group PBC is legally required to pursue its mission (it is), but whether the Foundation board will enforce that requirement when doing so is expensive.
 The restructuring, taken as a whole, removed the mechanisms most likely to force that question: the profit cap that aligned investor interests with mission and the safety-explicit language that created an external accountability standard.

 What remains is a governance structure whose integrity depends on individuals making costly decisions voluntarily.
 That is not nothing.
 But it is a substantially weaker constraint than the architecture it replaced.